forwards/meetings-public/slackathon 2022-05-16.md

 KOB is assisting Python colleagues in running EuroPython in Dublin.
 There is a Trans*Code hackathon event taking place at it.
 Naomi Ceder (formerly the chair of the Python Software Foundation) and Anna-Jayne Metcalf (organizer of the Trans Day Of Remembrance - TDOR) are due to attend.

 R Consortium Working Group on Inclusivity Diversity Equity and Accessibility, chaired by Samantha Toet with the assistance of Joe Rickert, are looking to set up a series of Online SatRdays on an ongoing basis.
 The first nominated one is a Francophone SatRdays , mostly featuring Speakers from West Africa - with other regions being pencilled in for future events (e.g. Southern Africa).
 It will probably take 4 or 5 iterations to properly get some momentum going, but this will break in inertia a bit.

+WhatsApp group for AfricaR email list sent to everyone on MailMerge file

 **ACTIONS**